FAForever/wiki-pages/Play/Client/Coop-Missions.md

 | 3 | Uhthe-Thuum-QAI         | 2.1          | Golden Crystals     | 1.8          |
 | 4 | Ioz-Shavoh-Kael         | 1.5          | Rebel's Rest        | 5.5          |
 | 5 | Overlord Surth-Velsok   | 2.1          | Red Revenge         | 5.4          |

+M28 difficulty ratings for the Seraphim campaign were based on v97 or earlier.

 *Note: M28AI failed "Operation Tha-Atha-Aez" with a 10.0 AIx modifier due to the order it targets enemy bases, resulting in a near-impossible challenge to protect SACUs that walk straight into an enemy base.
 Without this issue, the AIx modifier is estimated at 2.3 for this mission (meaning a human player is likely to find some of the other missions harder).